edbennett/lava-ros-lectures/decks/presentation/slides.md

 which will result in a PDF, HTML, or similar document that shows the output of the code and the formatted discussion.
 This guarantees that the output of every code block will be in sync.
-Currently no journals in this space accept this kind of submission, however, so it has limited utility.
+Currently no journals in lattice accept this kind of submission, however, so it has limited utility.